privacyint/ThornSec/example_json.md

 		/****************************************************************************
 		* Optional, per-network, cannot be declared/overridden on per-server basis  *
 		****************************************************************************/
-		//IP address class ({a,b,c}, default a)
-		"class":"a",
-		//External DNS server IP (default 1.1.1.1/1.0.0.1)
+		//Upstream DNS server IP (default 1.1.1.1/1.0.0.1)
 		"dns":["1.1.1.1", "1.0.0.1"],
 		//DNS over TLS? (default false)
 		"dtls":"true",
 		//Whether to ad-block at the router.
-Rather blunt, use wisely. (default no) "adblocking":"no",
+Uses Steven Black's hosts list, use wisely. (default false) "adblocking":"false",
 		//Whether to auto-generate secure passphrases for VMs if they don't already have one in the password store. (default false) "autogenpasswds":"false",
-		//Where to put all VM files on the hypervisor (default /media/VMs) "vmbase":"/media/VMs",
+		//Where to put all ThornSec-related files on the hypervisor (default /srv/VMs) "vmbase":"/srv/VMs",

 		/****************************************************************************
 		* Optional, server defaults, can be overridden on a per-server basis        *